theanine3D/mat-batch-tools/README.md

 # mat-batch-tools
-Addon for Blender that allows batch modification of many materials and nodes simultaneously, and automates common repetitive tasks on models with many materials
+Addon for Blender that allows batch modification of many materials and nodes simultaneously, and automates common repetitive tasks on models with many materials.
+Very useful for baking many textures into one - such as with megatextures, texture atlases, etc.

 ## Features:
 - Bake Target Node - Copy / paste your own customized Image Texture node into all materials on all selected objects.